-- The Edwards Aquifer:
+- The Edwards Aquifer;

-- Endangered and Threatened Species;
+- · Endangered and Threatened Species;

 - Floodplains;

 - · Priority Watersheds;

-- Sensitive Feature Protection Cone;
+- Sensitive Feature Protection Zone;

-- · Steep Slopes;
+- Steep Slopes;

-- Erosive Soils;
+- · Erosive Soils;

 - Vegetation;

 - · Water Quality Zone and Buffer Zone; and

-- The River Corridor Protection Zone
+- The River Corridor Protection Zone.

 These inputs were used to recalculate environmentally constrained areas on a scale of 1 to 5 with 1 being the least constrained and 5 being the most constrained.
 The Environmental Overlay includes all areas scoring a 5 within the City Limits and all areas scoring a 4 or 5 outside the City Limits, but within the Extraterritorial Jurisdiction (ETJ).
+As part of the scenario planning process, no more than half of the land within the environmental overlay was allocated with future housing or jobs in order to conserve open space within the overlay.
+In addition, high level land use and land use intensity were mapped strategically to minimize the amount of land within the overlay to accommodate projected housing and jobs.